Necessity defense in New York: Citizen's arrest

 The Year 2000 Annual Report of the New York State Police, carried an article, titled "He Sure Picked the Wrong House," featuring a hunter not unwilling to arrest a criminal at gunpoint, and to shoot as "necessary" to defend himself, and as necessary to prevent the escape of the burglar/thief.

-Non-Deadly Physical Force
+Non-deadly physical force

 In Black's Law Dictionary (7th Ed.), the definition of "Deadly Force" is:

 violent action known to create a substantial risk of causing death or serious bodily harm.

 Conversely, the definition of "non-deadly force" is:

 force intended to cause only minor bodily harm.
 2. A threat of deadly force, such as displaying a knife. (e.g., constructive force).

 New York's Penal Law does not expressly define non-deadly "physical force" but does implicitly define non-deadly "physical force" as being "any degree of physical force other than deadly physical force."
 PL 35.10(6); 35.20(2).
 "Deadly physical force" is defined in Penal Law s 10.00 (11) as that which is:

 readily capable of causing death or other serious (i.e., non-temporary) physical injury.